AdobeDocs/real-time-cdp-collaboration.en/help/guide/destinations/overview.md

 >[!NOTE]
 >
 > Currently, only Adobe Experience Platform is available as a self-serve destination within Real-Time CDP Collaboration.
-If you are interested in configuring a different destination, please contact your Adobe representative.
+If you are interested in configuring a destination such as Amazon S3 or Snowflake, please contact your Adobe representative.

 ![The My destinations tab in the Setup workspace showing the available destinations.](/help/assets/destinations/overview/my-destinations-overview.png)